Krishan-Duhan/Spam-Mail-Detection/README.md

 # Spam-Mail-Detection
 Text Classification using Naive Bayes & Logistic Regression.

- >> Download the  spam/ham  (ham is  not spam)  dataset  availableon  the elearning.
+ >> Download the  spam/ham  (ham is  not spam)  dataset  available above.
 The data set is divided into two sets: training set and test set.
 The dataset was used in the Metsis et al. paper [1].
 Each set has two directories: spam and ham.
 All files in the spam folders are spam messages and all files in the ham folder are legitimate (non spam) messages.

 >> Implement  the  multinomial  Naive  Bayes  algorithm  for  text  classification  described here: http://nlp.stanford.edu/IR-book/pdf/13bayes.pdf(see   Figure   13.2).
 Note   that   the algorithm uses add-one Laplace smoothing.
 Make sure that you do all the calculations in log-scale to avoid underflow.
 Use your algorithm to learn from the training set and report accuracy on the test set.